Who we are

 How much does it cost to join?

-National registration is $20 per scout.
+National registration is $25 per scout.
+This is paid individually for Lone Scouts, or part of any registration fee paid to the group for those joining one.
 However, we do not want finances to prevent anyone from scouting, so those who need to can waive this fee and still scout with us.
 Further costs and dues vary by group.
-Groups maintain their own finances, paying only a flat yearly fee to OSG for charter registration which is $35.
+Groups maintain their own finances, paying only a flat yearly fee to OSG for group registration which is $35.

 What kind of commitment is expected from parents?
 From leaders?